fallen-icarus/cardano-aftermarket/README.md

 asset's information and store them together in its database.
 Then, this off-chain infrastructure can offer filtering capabilities when users query those sales; it can even return the associated information for the financial asset in the same query.
-A decentralized Cardano database like Koios could fill this niche without sacrificing decentralization.
+A decentralized Cardano database like Koios could possibly fill this niche without sacrificing availability.

-If the off-chain infrastructure is unable to satisfy this niche without sacrificing decentralization, then support for this filtering can be added at the protocol level.

 ## Conclusion